vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

     :start-after: start snippet edge length
     :end-before: end snippet edge length

-The real power of :func:`~kaic.matrix.RegionPairsContainer.edges`, however, lies in its use as a function:
+The real power of :func:`~fanc.matrix.RegionPairsContainer.edges`, however, lies in its use as a function:

 .. literalinclude:: code/edges_interface_snippets.py